rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 ### Utilizing pytest within an IDE

 Both [PyCharm and VSCode](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html) can be configured to make keen use of pytest.
-The following images show a couple of the enhancements afforded to us by PyCharm.
+The following images show a couple of the enhancements afforded to us by PyCharm; comparable features are available in VSCode.
 The IDEs will "discover" tests, and provide us with the ability to run individual tests.
 For example, in the following image, the green "play button" allows us to run `test_count_vowels_basic`.